Ragzouken/bipsi/docs/tutorial.md

 -> right_room
 ```

-As you can see, we are not only using the binksi `SPAWN_AT()` function, but you also need to divert the flow of the ink to the new room.
+As you can see, we are not only using the binksi-exclusive `SPAWN_AT()` function (more information about it [here](binksi-syntax.md)), but you also need to divert the flow of the ink to the new room.
 If you forget to do this, the avatar will quite literally be unable to interact with the world, as it'll have lost the flow of the script!

 By the way, this story has to start somewhere, let's add this code at the top to let the ink script know that the player starts in the left room.
 It will also display a title at the beginning.